yhlleo/MJP/README.md

 ### Citation

-If you take use of our code, please cite our papers:
+If you take use of our code or feel our paper is useful for you, please cite our papers:

 ```
 @article{liu2022breaking,
-    author    = {Liu, Yahui and Ren, Bin and Song, Yue and Bi, Wei and Sebe, Nicu and Wang, Wei},
+    author    = {Ren, Bin and Liu, Yahui and Song, Yue and Bi, Wei and and Cucchiara, Rita and Sebe, Nicu and Wang, Wei},
-    title     = {Breaking the Chain of Gradient Leakage in Vision Transformers},
+    title     = {Masked Jigsaw Puzzle: A Versatile Position Embedding for Vision Transformers},
-    journal    = {arXiv:2205.12551},
+    journal    = {CVPR},
-    year      = {2022}
+    year      = {2023}
 }
 ```

-If you have any questions, please contact me without hesitation (yahui.liu AT unitn.it).
+If you have any questions, please contact me without hesitation (yahui.liu AT unitn.it or bin.ren AT unitn.it).